-If you choose this computation, do not complete Part 1 and 2, or lines 14 through 21 of Part 3 located on page 2 of the return.
+If you choose this computation, do not complete Part 1 and 2 located on page 2 of the return, nor lines 14 through 21, Part 3 located on page 3 of the return.

 If the taxpayer or spouse choose the optional tax provided under Section 1021.06 of the Code for individuals who are engaged in self-employed trade or business, the spouse who chooses to pay this tax will report his or her income on lines 1, 2, 3A through 3T of Part I, as applicable, and will indicate this choice on line1, Part III of this Schedule, will not complete the rest of this Part III of the corresponding column, and will complete Schedule X Individual to determine the tax liability.
 Once the optional tax is determined on Schedule X Individual, the spouse who made the election will transfer the amount determined to Part 3, line 23 of the return.
 On the other hand, the spouse who did not make the election will complete the rest of the Schedule CO Individual to determine the tax individually.